Cinema Escapist is a web publication with a mission to explore and connect the world through a cinematic lens.

 Anthony Kao, Founder and Editor-in-Chief

-Akshay Suggula, Founding Contributor
+Akshay Suggula, Co-Founder

-Jake Goldwasser, Europe Editor
+Jake Goldwasser, Europe Editor (Emeritus)

 Jake is a polyglot and coordinates translations for Khan Academy.
 In addition to language, he is interested in poetry, cartooning, DIY, color, music, myth, and geography.
 Some of his favorite movies are Psycho, Annie Hall, In Bruges, The Lives of Others, and Brooklyn.

-Sharon Rwakatungu, Contributor
+Sharon Rwakatungu, Staff Writer